KennethanCeyer/battle-net-chatting/README.md

 ### Contribution

-- Welcome your contribute when this project be approached the alpha version.
+- Welcome your a contribution!
 - It's makes C sharp with MahApps frameworks.
 - You need Visual Studio 2015 higher version, If you contribute this project.